-The issuance of PCNs for moving traffic contraventions continues to decrease with 62,890 PCNs issued in 2018-19.
+The issuance of PCNs for moving traffic contraventions continued to decrease for the fourth consecutive year, with 57,495 PCNs issued in 2019-20 compared to 62,890 issued in 2018-19.
 This reflects continuing improvements in compliance by motorists.
 The majority of cameras installed have quickly had a major impact on motoring standards, reducing traffic congestion and improving road safety.